Fertility Treatments

 How to Obtain Donor Sperm

 The process is streamlined and basically the same no matter which sperm bank you use.
 You go on to their website and select your donor.
 They confirm with you/us that the donor is appropriate for your requirements.
 You pay them online then their lab and ours liaise and arrange the shipping and compliance with legal and quality requirements.
-Once you have made your selection we normally receive the sperm within 2 days.
+Once you have made your selection we normally receive the sperm within an average of two weeks.

 Known Sperm Donors